Jing Guang Centre

 Photo: WiNG, CC BY-SA 3.0.

 The Television Cultural Center is a 34-story skyscraper on East Third Ring Road, Guanghua Road in the Central Business District of Beijing, China.
-It was due to open in mid-May 2009 containing a hotel, a theater, and several studios.
+Featuring a hotel, a theater, and several television studios, the building was scheduled to open in mid-May 2009.
 Television Cultural Center is situated 610 metres southeast of Jing Guang Centre.

 Beijing Workers‘ Stadium